erelsgl/erelsgl.github.io/pages/en/bio.md

 Taught automata and formal languages with [teaching-grade 9.64][afl] and data structures with [teaching-grade 9.17][dts].

-**2007-2009**: CTO in TROS - a startup company that developed a [patented][patent] algorithm for calculating trust in social networks and dating sites.
+**2007-2009**: CTO in TROS - a startup company that developed a [patented][pat] algorithm for calculating trust in social networks and dating sites.

 **2004-2006**: [Computer-science-teaching diploma][grm] and a freelance website builder.